Google AdWords vs Facebook Ads, what a buzz in the PPC marketing world.

 With over billions of searches per day and 90% of internet market share, no doubt why Google ads can proof the be the right weapon for your business

-This is the biggest advantage for Google Ads and SEM in general.
-When people search for something on search engines, they do it with intent.
+This is because when people search for something on search engines, they do it with an intention.

 For example, if I want to buy a pair of shoes, I would directly search it on search engines like Google and most likely to buy them if I find the desired model.